 Cavernous sinus thrombosis (CST) is a rare, life-threatening disorder that can complicate facial infection, sinusitis, orbital cellulitis, pharyngitis, or otitis or following traumatic injury or surgery, especially in the setting of a thrombophilic disorder.
-The disorder is best managed by a multidisciplinary team that includes an ophthalmologist, neurosurgeon, neurologist, infectious disease expert, hematologist and an emergency department physician.
+The disorder is best managed by an interprofessional team that includes a primary care provider (nurse practitioner, physician assistant, family physician) ophthalmologist, neurosurgeon, neurologist, infectious disease expert, hematologist, and an emergency department physician.

 |||Matthew TJH,Hussein A, Atypical Cavernous Sinus Thrombosis: A Diagnosis Challenge and Dilemma.
 Cureus.
 2018 Dec 4; [PubMed PMID: 30761237]|

 |||Eltayeb AS,Karrar MA,Elbeshir EI, Orbital Subperiosteal Abscess Associated with Mandibular Wisdom Tooth Infection: A Case Report.
 Journal of maxillofacial and oral surgery.
 2019 Mar; [PubMed PMID: 30728688]|